sdinteractive/sd-serverdiagnostics/README.md

 - Add a cron tab entry `0 0 * * * /opt/sd-serverdiagnostics/main.sh`

-- On each web server add a host entry for magediagnostics `50.56.36.19 magediagnostics.com`
+- On each server add a host entry for magediagnostics `50.56.36.19 magediagnostics.com`